lancepants/notes/interview.rst

 - Feel free to use fe80::1 or similar for router gateways...ease of use **NeighbourDiscoveryProtocol**
 - *ARP and Broadcasts REMOVED in v6*.
 NDP is replacement.
 Comms via multicast
-- gateway not in neighbour cache? send *Neighbour Soliciation (NS)* to target multicast address group IP (determined bymulticast prefix + last 24bits in dest addr. ie: dest machine auto-joins *FF01::1:FFlast-24-bits group* upon int up)
+- gateway not in neighbour cache? send *Neighbour Soliciation (NS)* to target multicast address group IP (determined by multicast prefix + last 24bits in dest addr. ie: dest machine auto-joins *FF01::1:FFlast-24-bits group* upon int up)
 - NS contains your link local addr.
-Dest responds directly to your link local with a *Neighbour Advertisement (NR)* containing its mac addr, etc. Added to neighb cache.
+Dest responds directly to your link local with a *Neighbour Advertisement (NA)* containing its mac addr, etc. Added to neighb cache.
 STALE after 30s
 **DuplicateAddressDetection(DAD)**
 - Occurs on IP assignment to interface. *Send NS* to target mcast group to see if anything else responds that has the IP you want.
 If NA is received, DAD fails
 - If all good, *send an NA to FF02::1* (ie: everyone) that it now has desired ipv6 addr.
 Also send msg to FF02:16 "all routers" mcast group stating it is joining FF02::1:FFlast-24-bits mcast group